-The co-lead investigator of the study, Mr. Tinker, is paid to serve on the technical advisory boards of BP PLC and two smaller energy companies.
+The University of Texas study was funded by the Sloan Foundation of New York, which focuses on science and technology research.
+The co-lead investigator, Mr. Tinker, is paid to serve on the technical advisory boards of BP PLC and two smaller energy companies.
 He also receives speaking fees a few times a year for appearances before industry groups and private companies.

-The Bureau of Economic Geology receives research funding from government, industry and the University of Texas.
+The Bureau of Economic Geology receives research funding from government, industry and the university.
 The other lead investigator, Svetlana Ikonnikova, didn't disclose any potential conflicts to the university.